 Please do not add number before subtitles (This does not apply for Review or mini-review).

 Tables and Figures should be numbered consecutively.
 Citation of tables and figures should use the format: Table 1, Table 2, ...
 Figure 1, Figure 2, ... (or Fig. 1, Fig. 2, ...).
-Parts in a figure can be identified by A, B, C, D, ... . and cited as Fig. 2A, Fig. 2B, Fig. 2C.
-The abbreviation of "Table" to "Tab." for example "Tab.
-1" should be avoided.
+Parts in a figure can be identified by A, B, C, D, ... . and cited as Figure 2A, Figure 2B, Figure 2C.
+Do not abbreviate the word "Table" to "Tab.".

 E.g. HIV: human immunodeficiency virus; SIV: simian immunodeficiency virus; ....